-- Building Leadership Teams (principal, assistant principal, representatives from Grade Level Teams including special education teachers, general education teachers, ELL/bilingual teachers, school psychologists, interventionists, reading specialists, etc.)
+- Building Leadership Teams (principal, assistant principal, representatives from Grade Level Teams including special education, general education, arts, physical education, ELL/bilingual teachers, school psychologists, interventionists, reading specialists, etc.)

 - Grade Level Teacher Teams - as long as the Grade Level Teams are attending with the Building Leadership Teams.
-Grade level teams include special education, general education, ELL/bilingual teachers, interventionists, reading specialists, etc.)
+Grade level teams include special education, general education, arts, physical education, ELL/bilingual teachers, interventionists, reading specialists, etc.)

 Why Should You Attend?

-State, regional, district, building, and grade level teacher teams will develop/revise improvement plans that:
+Guided by the ICS Four Cornerstones, state, regional, district, building, and grade level teacher teams will develop/revise Equity Action Plans for systems change that:

-- Use data to raise student achievement and eliminate inequities (lead beyond RtI)
+- Use equity audit data to drive equity change (lead beyond RtI)